 All site improvements shall be carried out in strict compliance with the Site Plan approved by the Commission.
-Minor amendments to the approved Site Plan may be approved only in writing by the Town Planner and/or Town Engineer upon the written request of the applicant.
+Minor amendments to the approved Site Plan may be approved only in writing by the Town Planner upon the written request of the applicant.
 All other amendments or modifications to the Site Plan shall require the approval of the Commission.